DianaLiuxx/Arts/README.md

 # Arts
-The intersection of code and visual creativity
+The intersection of code and visual creativity.